Frame Transformation

 |

-Scenario 2: Obtain Accurate Circle Center (Based on Orthographic Projection)
+Scenario 2: Obtain Precise Circle Center (Based on Orthographic Projection)

 -

-Use steps such as Calculate Poses and Dimensions from Planar Point Clouds to compute a reference pose (custom frame) from workpiece-plane point cloud in camera frame.
+Use Steps such as Calc Poses and Dimensions from Planar Point Clouds to calculate a reference pose (i.e., the custom reference frame) based on the target object plane point cloud in the camera reference frame.

 -

-For transformed point cloud, use steps such as Orthographic Projection for 2D feature extraction and circle-center pose calculation.
+For the transformed point cloud, use Steps such as Orthographic Projection for 2D feature extraction to calculate the circle center pose.

 |